-For interferometry it is important that the beam patterns of the reference and repeat orbits have a large overlap (> 50%) at a given along-track spacecraft position.
+For interferometry it is important that the beam patterns of the reference and repeat orbits have a large overlap (>50%) at a given along-track spacecraft position.
 The requirement is that the Doppler centroid of the reference and repeat passes agree to about 1/2 of the pulse repetition frequency (PRF).
-In late 1999, the gyroscopes on ERS-2 failed so it became difficult to control
+In late 1999, the gyroscopes on ERS-2 failed so it became difficult to control the squint angle of the spacecraft.
+Data acquired after this date may have a Doppler centroid outside of the acceptable range and thus may be useless for interferometry.
+The squint angle for the ALOS satellite is well controlled and the Doppler centroid is usually less than 100 Hz so we commonly focus the images at zero Doppler.

-Curlander and McDonough, Synthetic Aperture Radar: Systems & Signal Processing, Chapter 4, John Wiley & Sons, New York, 1991.

-Madsen, S. S., Estimating the Doppler centroid of SAR data, IEEE Trans.
-Aerospace and Electronic Systems, AES-25, 134-140, 1989.
+- Bracewell, R.N.
+(1978).
+The Fourier Transform and Its Applications.
+Second Edition.
+McGraw-Hill Book Co. - Curlander, John C. and Robert N. McDonough (1991).
+Synthetic Aperture Radar: Systems and Signal Processing.
+Chapter 4.
+John Wiley & Sons. - Madsen, S.S.
+(1989).
+"Estimating the Doppler centroid of SAR data."
+In: IEEE Trans.
+Aerospace and Electronic Systems AES-25, pp. 134-140.

+B.7 Problems

-- 1) Explain why the raw signal data are provided as complex numbers.
-Why are the numbers restricted to the range 0-31? - 2) Why is the SAR processing done in patches rather than all at once?
-What is the minimum possible patch size? - 3) Most SAR instruments emit a frequency modulated chirp rather than a short pulse.
+- 1. Explain why the raw signal data are provided as complex numbers.
+Why are the numbers restricted to the range 0-31? - 2.
+Why is the SAR processing done in patches rather than all at once?
+What is the minimum possible patch size? - 3.
+Most SAR instruments emit a frequency modulated chirp rather than a short pulse.
 Why?
-Write a Matlab program to deconvolve the FM chirp for ERS and reproduce the impulse response function shown in Figure B4. - 4) Make a plot of the real and imaginary parts of the function given in (B5) for a time interval of -2 to 2 seconds.
-Use $R_o = 850 km$, $\dot{R}o = 0$, $\ddot{R}o = \frac{V^2}{R_o}$ where $V = 7125 ms^{-1}$. - 5) Derive equation (B12) - 6) Derive equation (B13).
-(You may need to look back at Appendix A.)

-7) Explain qualitatively how a SAR antenna should be squinted (turned) to keep the Doppler centroid of the return echoes close to zero for the following three cases: (A) an elliptical orbit about a spherical, non-rotating earth; (b) a circular orbit about an elliptical and non-rotating earth; (c) and a circular orbit about a rotating, spherical earth.
+Write a Matlab program to deconvolve the FM chirp for ERS and reproduce the impulse response function shown in Figure B4. - 4.
+Make a plot of the real and imaginary parts of the function given in (B5) for a time interval of -2 to 2 seconds.
+Use $R_o = 850$ km, $\dot{R}o = 0$, $\ddot{R}o = \frac{V^2}{R_o}$, where V = 7125ms-1. - 5.
+Derive equation (B13). - 6.
+Derive equation (B14).
+(You may need to look back at Appendix A.) - 7.
+Explain qualitatively how a SAR antenna should be squinted (turned) to keep the Doppler centroid of the return echoes close to zero for the following three cases: (a) an elliptical orbit about a spherical, non-rotating earth; (b) a circular orbit about an elliptical and non- rotating earth; (c) and a circular orbit about a rotating, spherical earth.

-Appendix C - InSAR Summary
+C InSAR

-Forming an interferogram
+C.1 Forming an interferogram

 Creating an interferogram from two Single Look Complex (SLC) images involves three basic steps.
 The first step is to align the reference and repeat images to sub-pixel accuracy.
-This is done by two dimensional cross correlation (xcorr in GMTSAR) of hundreds of small sub-patches (e.g., 64 x 64) taken from the master and slave images.
+This is done by two dimensional cross correlation (xcorr in GMTSAR) of hundreds of small sub-patches (e.g., 64×64) taken from the master and slave images.

 Then a 6-parameter affine transformation is determined using a robust 2-D fit to the offset data (i.e. trend2d in GMT).
 This is used to align the slave image to the master image and the actual alignment is done in the SAR processor (esarp in GMTSAR).
 The second step is to multiply the two SLC images to form the complex interferogram.
-Of course, the complex number $C(\mathbf{x})$ in each pixel of the SLC image can be written as an amplitude $A(\mathbf{x})$ and phase $\phi(\mathbf{x})$.
+Of course, the complex number C(x) in each pixel of the SLC image can be written as an amplitude A(x) and phase $\phi(x)$.

-$$C(\mathbf{x}) = A(\mathbf{x})e^{i\phi(\mathbf{x})}$$ (C1)

-where $\mathbf{x} = (\rho, a)$ is the position vector consisting of range ρ and azimuth a.
+$$C(\boldsymbol{x}) = A(\boldsymbol{x})e^{i\phi(\boldsymbol{x})} \tag{C1}$$ where $x = (\rho, a)$ is the position vector consisting of range ρ and azimuth a.
 Their product is

-$$C_2 C_1^ = A_1 A_2 e^{i(\phi_2 - \phi_1)} = R(\mathbf{x}) + iI(\mathbf{x}).$$ (C2)
+$$C_2 C_1^ = A_1 A_2 e^{i(\phi_2 - \phi_1)} = R(x) + iI(x)$$ (C2)